I know how you feel:

 1. Any Exercise That Causes Pain

-Pain is your body’s way to say “stop it!”
+Pain is your body’s way of saying “stop it!”

 I don’t mean the “good kind of pain”, when your muscles are working.
 When the pain feels like burning, or stabbing, or lasts for more than a couple of minutes, it’s time to stop.